beylerburak/brint/docs/dev-workflow.md

 When in doubt, refer to:
 - `docs/backend-architecture.md` for backend patterns
 - `docs/frontend-architecture.md` for frontend patterns
-- `docs/auth-claims-i18n.md` for auth/claims/i18n rules
+- `docs/guide/shared/auth-claims-i18n.md` for auth/claims/i18n rules
-- `docs/tiny-steps.md` for current step requirements
+- `docs/guide/` directory for specific feature guides

 **Remember**: A Tiny Step is NOT complete until all test criteria are met and the code follows all project rules.